jdanker/jdanker-core/content/about.md

 The majority of my work involved creating and maintaining automations, CI/CD processes, and supporting application deployments and infrastructure.
 I built several automations designed to assist developers in

-*My other non-engineering work, notably internships and IT work through college are listed in detail on my resume [here](/files/Resume.pdf)*
+*My other non-engineering work, notably internships and IT work throughout college are listed in detail on my resume [here](/files/Resume.pdf)*

 ## On the Side -